What Is an MPH/MBA Dual Degree?

 The Master of Public Health (MPH) / Master of Business Administration (MBA) dual degree is a three-year graduate program that provides the opportunity for students to hone their business skills while equipping them with the training necessary to make a difference in today's public health and healthcare worlds.

-The rigorous, comprehensive degree program is designed to emphasize the broad perspective of business concepts through innovative coursework, experiential learning and career coaching.
+This rigorous, comprehensive degree program is designed to emphasize the broad perspective of business knowledge and concepts through innovative coursework, experiential learning and career coaching.

 The MPH, with a major in Health Management and Policy, provides state-of-the-art core competencies in public health and the option to concentrate in either Management or Policy, as well as extensive opportunities for community, practice, and research engagement.

 The Drexel LeBow MBA offers a customizable, cross-disciplinary plan of study that prepares students to solve complex business problems across industries.

 The dual MBA/MPH degree will prepare students to: